How to build a comprehensive B2B content marketing strategy

 Consequently, our team has researched keywords related to these topics, and our content strategy covers topics based on those keywords.

-3. Socially validate your topics
+III.
+Socially validate your topics

 Simply share something related to the topic and note how well your audience responds.
-Get as creative as you can here, for example, try polls to learn what your readers have to say.
+Get as creative as you can here.
+For example, try polls to learn what your readers have to say.

-Prepare a channel plan to promote your content
+9. Prepare a channel plan to promote your content

 Before you proceed any further, you also need to take into account how you would distribute your content.
 Without a plan over here, the content that you work so hard to produce stays backstage, having never made it to the spotlight.

 A proper distribution channel can help you get eyeballs on your content.
-So, start by selecting social media channels where your audience is actively present and prepare a plan to promote the epic content you create.
+So, start by selecting social media platforms or channels where your audience is actively present and prepare a plan to promote the epic content you create.

 • What is the right tone for this platform?